verus-lang/paper-sosp24-artifact/site/guide.md

 scp '<username>@<node>.cloudlab.us:/mydata/verified-storage-results.pdf' .
 ```

+*These results refer to Set 1 - Claim E:*

 We expect the general pattern in the graph generated from these instructions to remain the same as
 that in the graph in the paper: PMDK and the latest verified version have similar throughput on all
 workloads, whereas the initial verified log has lower throughput due to its higher serialization